White Chocolate Coconut Pudding: Ultralight Backpacking Dessert Recipe

 FIELD

-• Shake vigorously for approximately 6 minutes or until thickened to desired consistency.
+• Shake vigorously for approximately 2 minutes.

 • Stir to mix well and enjoy!